keithalewis/math/ums.md

 The SUM does not involve probability.
 As Ross showed, the Fundamental Theorem of Asset Pricing is a geometric result.
 We assume a sample space and filtration, but do not require a probability measure.
-We do not require Brownian motion, the Ito calculus, or partial differential equations.
+There is no need for Brownian motion, the Ito calculus, or partial differential equations.
+The notion of continuous time hedging is a mathematical artifact.
+Traders can only execute a finite number of trades.

 If an algebra $\AA$ of sets on $\Omega$ is finite then the atoms of the algebra form a partition of $\Omega$ and a function $X\colon\Omega\to\RR$ is measurable with